sipolac/risk/README.md

 ## Command line

-For a battle where the attacking territory has 10 and the defending territory has 5:
+For a battle where the attacking territory has 5 and the defending territory has 4:

-    python risk.py 5 4

-This will print:
 ```
+>>> python risk.py 5 4
 (attack, defense): probability
 (1, 1): 0.08263191440573789
 (1, 2): 0.16578464212787658